ziptx/kubernetes-ipv6/README.md

 ## Environment Review - On-premise config
-- Hypervisor - Proxmox with vLAN (26) for Lab VMs  (any hypervisor or (4) physical\virtual machines can meet this requirement)
+- Hypervisor - Proxmox with vLAN (26) for Virtual Machines (VMs)
+  - Any hypervisor or (4) physical\virtual machines can meet this requirement
 - (4) Virtual Machines - Installed with AlmaLinux 9 Minminal ISO [^iso]
 - Kubernetes setup is (1) controller node and (3) worker nodes
   -  k8s-master01 [fdaa:bbcc:dd01:2600::230] /64